DANSI/blynk-server-original/README.md

 ## Update instruction for unix-like systems

+Server update should always go before app update.
 In order to update your server with new version you need to kill old process and start new one.

 + Find process id of Blynk server